giuliogiamello/advlab_data_analysis/ATLAS/ATLAS_lab.md

 #### Currently running

 - I'm running the terminal `2224961.pts-5.nashira` to plot the efficiencies
-- I'm running the terminal `3183942.pts-1.nashira` to plot the efficiencies

 (The `.exe` files are created by running `make` inside `/nfs/homes/zprime/zprime12/Code`.
 To clean up the folder from previously compiled files use `make clean`.
 The compilation options are defined inside the `Makefile` file).